 Here's the sad truth: The industry has created a game that gives you the illusion of control, and of the potential for success.
 And it's enabled all manner of agents - digital marketing companies, software developers, consultants, list vendors, marketing experts, and even your own employees - to help you play, and keep you in the game.
 But if you play their game, you can never win.
 You might get by, but the odds are much higher that you will lose everything.
 The platforms will simply continue to get richer.
 Vendors will come and go.
 And your employees will move on.

-Then, let LeadGen.com show you how to get off the hamster wheel, to put down the Kool-Aid, and get real results.
-Let us help you win the game that you really want to win: growing your business, not theirs.
+Let LeadGen.com show you how to get off the hamster wheel, to put down the Kool-Aid, and get real results.
+We can help you win the game that you really want to win: growing your business, not theirs.